Raptyyy/rapty_ac_vr_guide/README.md

 - **Force low-res drivers for other cars in first person view** have it `enabled` for performance
 - **Multiplier for car LODs** this sets how far away the car LOD (level of detail) will change, lower multiplier will help with performance but can make cars look worse up close, for performance set it to `75%`.
 - **Multiplier for track LODs** same thing as car LODs but for the track, I would recommend not going below `80%` as it can cause issues.
-- **Multiplier for trees LODs** same thing as car LODs but for 3D trees, you can set it to `0% for best performance` if you don't care about 3D trees, otherwise keep it around `100%`.
+- **Multiplier for trees LODs** same thing as car LODs but for 3D trees, you can set it to `0% for best performance` if you don't care about 3D trees (makes them 2D instead), otherwise keep it around `100%`.
 - **Add extra collider-based LODs for distant cars** will make low quality LODs for cars that don't have them, can help a lot in dense lobbies like VDC, recommended to have it `enabled`.
 Set the "Limit LODless cars" to a low value between 5 to 10 for best performance.

 **Post processing antialiasing** set to `disabled` as post process AA doesnt work in VR (Will update this if it changes)